cooper/juno/doc/modules.md

 ## JELP

 The set of __JELP__ modules comprise the Juno Extensible Linking protocol implementation.
-This is the preferred protocol to be used when linking juno-ircd to other instances of juno-ircd.
+This is the preferred protocol to be used when linking juno to other instances of juno.

 The primary JELP module itself does not provide any functionality.
 However, it depends on several other modules, providing a convenient way to load the